 The site was developed by Dr. Dale Willows of the University of Toronto, a member of both the National Reading panel and the Scientific Board of the Institute.

 We wish to thank everyone who supported the development of this important website.
 We know with scientific certainty that violence and illiteracy are linked together.
 We urge you to support our efforts to teach every child to read on grade level by the end of third grade and to help remediate those who missed that important milestone.

-Read our 2013 Report to the Community - Making Connections - to learn more about our activities.
+Read our 2015 Report to the Community - Synergy - to learn more about our activities.
+Click image to download.

 The Melissa Institute was founded after the murder of Melissa Aptman to honor her memory and share the science of violence prevention.

 Below are some personal writings from Dr. Michael Aptman and Lynn Aptman, Melissa's parents and the founders of The Melissa Institute:

 Violence is Preventable - presented at Peace and Harmony 2009 by Dr. Michael Aptman.
 PDF